jade1508/CompetitorIntelligence_AI/README.md

 - **Competitor Overview** - raw scrape log: stock quantity, availability, condition, price drop flags
 - **Alert Log** - record of every price-alert email triggered, for tracking how often the team was notified

-## 🧪 Lessons for anyone building something similar

-- Test anti-bot behavior *before* designing the rest of the pipeline — it changes which tools are even viable.
-- Different Google services (`IMPORTXML`, `IMPORTDATA`, Apps Script `UrlFetchApp`) run on different underlying IP ranges and are **not interchangeable** for bypass purposes, even though they're all "Google."
-- In Make, arithmetic must be written as a single expression inside one variable reference - chaining separate variable pills with an operator typed in between concatenates them as text instead of calculating.
-Always resolve the full expression as one unit, not as two separate references joined by a typed operator.
-- Repeated testing against a rate-limited endpoint compounds the problem - space out test runs, and expect to occasionally wait out a temporary IP flag rather than debug further.

 ## 📊 Data Source

 [Link to the dataset and worksheet](https://docs.google.com/spreadsheets/d/1xodmOzqchXXoG1g2VBcTHJbF5DQbZohrFqMortnskeQ/edit?usp=sharing)